ipdk-io/networking-recipe/docs/updates/development-update-23.21.md

   SDE_INSTALL - Default SDE install directory
   ```

-### PortManager refactoring

-The `TdiPortManager` class has been extracted from `TdiSdeInterface` and
-moved to a separate header file.
-The `PortEvent` class is now part of the
-`TdiPortManager` class.

-The ES2K, DPDK, and Tofino targets have their own target-specific PortManager
-subclasses and mocks.
-The `PortConfigParams` and `HotplugConfigParams` classes
-are now part of the `DpdkPortManager` class.

 ### P4Runtime fork

 P4 Control Plane currently uses a fork of the `p4runtime` repository to